 Even though the court was aware that the ruling applied Canadian privacy law to a foreign-based website, it concluded it was entitled to issue the order, citing the Equustek precedent.

-The relevance of effective orders was similarly echoed in ., a 2018 Ontario lower court decision.
+The relevance of effective orders was similarly echoed in College of Optometrists of Ontario et al v.
+Essilor Group Canada Inc., a 2018 Ontario lower court decision.
 The case involved the Canadian branch of a French company operating out of British Columbia that sold prescription eyeglasses and contact lenses online.
 At issue was whether Ontario’s regulatory scheme should be applied to a company without a physical presence within the province but that sold products to consumers.
 Again, the court cited Equustek, noting, “The intention was that the order be effective in Canada.
 Given the nature of the internet this could only be accomplished by extending the injunction around the world.”

 The attorney general of BC cited the Equustek case for the proposition that Canadian courts had “in personam jurisdiction over Craigslist because, by conducting business in BC, it has a real and substantial connection to the province.”
 The BC Court of Appeal issued the order, drawing on the court’s willingness in Equustek to adapt the rules to reflect the jurisdictional challenges of the internet.

 With respect to the challenges of enforcing a global order, the court took comfort from Equustek, noting that “problems of enforceability may often need to be considered when courts make discretionary decisions, since that issue is relevant to the exercise of its discretion.
 Those difficulties do not, however, deprive the court of jurisdiction to make the order.”